bitplane/bitplane.net/dev/amos/index.md

 everything else combined.

 Then the CD came along and the public were wowed by the voice acting and full motion video, while we looked on in utter disgust.
+With 800 times as much space, we went from an era of extreme resource constraints to one of egregious bloat and wastefulness.
+From one of precision engineering and craftmanship, to filler.

 ## Some projects